Updated as per "Systematics of moths in the genus Catocala (Lepidoptera, Erebidae) IV.

 Vernon A Brou image.

-** 8851 Catocala coccinata; Scarlet; wingspan: 57-70mm: Usually diffuse basal & anal dashes on otherwise light grey, mottled fw.
-Hw fringe white (often with some salmon scaling) & heavily checked.
-"Tooth" just below pair of very elongated "teeth" is much reduced & quite rounded, usually allowing considerable room for lighter patch of scales.
+** 8851 Catocala coccinata; Scarlet; 57-70mm: Diffuse basal, anal dashes on otherwise light grey, mottled fw.
+Hw fringe white (often with some salmon scaling), heavily checked.
+"Tooth" just below pair of very elongated "teeth" is much reduced, quite rounded, usually allowing considerable room for lighter patch of scales.
 Dark bar crosses thorax.
-Reniform spot tends be to light, often with greenish cast.
+Reniform spot light, often with greenish cast.
 Joe Garris image.

 The forewing pattern and colouration is much like that of concumbens,

 pale grey with faint black lines.